Bahamas entry requirements for Italy passport holders

 Proof of departure from the Bahamas

-Immigration officers routinely ask for a return or onward ticket showing you'll leave within the 240-day visa-free period.
-Have a printed or digital copy ready.
+Immigration officers routinely ask for a return or onward ticket at the border.
+Have a printed or digital copy of your flight booking out of the Bahamas ready — a simple itinerary is usually fine.

 Recommended